 - There is no parking allowed on Kew Road (A307) Check Richmond council website for parking updates.

 - Restrictions apply on most residential streets around Kew

 - Three disabled access parking bays and drop-off area at Elizabeth Gate (TW9 3AB)

 - There is no coach park at Kew

 There are bicycle racks at all four gates.
+At Elizabeth Gate and Victoria Gate, the racks are inside the gates.
 The limited number of lockers at Victoria Gate are closed off.